fromsujay/darkskymap/README.md

 Objective : Build a tool for anyone interested in observing the night sky to find the best places for observing the night sky.

-Front End technologies/tools used : React, Html, CSS, Javascript, Reactstrap (Bootstrap), Ant Design & Fontawesome amongst others.
+Front End technologies/tools used : React, Html, CSS, Javascript, Redux, Reactstrap (Bootstrap), Ant Design & Fontawesome amongst others.

 APIs used : NASA Gibs, Google Maps, Open Weather Map & Farmsense.